AI and Healthcare

 Drug Discovery and Development

-Natural language processing automates medical coding, extracts billing-relevant information from notes, and triages incoming messages in patient portals.
+Deep learning-based variant callers improve accuracy in whole-genome sequencing while tumor genomic classifiers predict immunotherapy response in advanced cancers with higher precision than traditional biomarkers.
+Examine the open-source DeepVariant pipeline developed by Google. ### Administrative and Operational Applications Natural language processing automates medical coding, extracts billing-relevant information from notes, and triages incoming messages in patient portals.
 Scheduling optimization reduces wait times and no-show rates.

 Potential Benefits and Risks of AI in Healthcare